necosta/blog-posts/productive-dev/README.md

 ### Other strategies

-* Check inner source and open source before starting any task
+* Check inner and open source software before starting any task
-* Perform source code analysis
+* Move to automated source code analysis and quality assurances
 * Perform code reviews in the morning
-* Periodically challenge status quo
+* Periodically challenge processes status quo

 _______

-> Work smart, not hard
+> Work smart, not hard 😉